 Climate Law and Governance Day 2017 will take place at the University Forum, thanks to the generous contribution of the University of Bonn.
 The University Forum is conveniently located 5 minutes by foot from the World Conference Center Bonn, the centre of the COP23 negotiations.

-In addition to the CLGD 2017, the Climate Law and Governance Initiative will host an international climate law and governance capacity building course.
-In this one-day course, for which a certificate shall be granted, international delegates and leading national and regional scholars and practitioners will provide focused capacity-building on relevant issues.
-Furthermore, CLGI will support the coordination and promotion of side events hosted by its core partners.
+In addition to the CLGD 2017, the Climate Law and Governance Initiative hosted an international climate law and governance capacity building course.
+In this one-day course, for which a certificate was granted, international delegates and leading national and regional scholars and practitioners provided focused capacity-building on relevant issues.

-CLGI will engage in the official UNFCCC side event zones of the COP23 Climate Change Conference, as well as participating in associated side events in collaboration with leading climate law organisations.
-CLGI will aim to boost its nascent knowledge centre during its COP23 activities by interacting with policymakers, lawmakers, parliamentarians, and delegates on the ground in Bonn.
-CLGI will be seeking blog contributions from its diverse network from the legal community in the lead up to, and during COP23.
-Having supported the COP22 Moroccan Presidency in its legal.
+CLGI engaged in the official UNFCCC side event zones of the COP23 Climate Change Conference, as well as participating in associated side events in collaboration with leading climate law organisations.
+CLGI aimed to boost its nascent knowledge centre during its COP23 activities by interacting with policymakers, lawmakers, parliamentarians, and delegates on the ground in Bonn.
+CLGI continues to seek blog contributions from its diverse network from the legal community post-COP23.